VictorLi08/playjs-expo-template/README.md

   - The only way to run within Expo Go is to publish the project to Expo and then open it from the `Profile` menu.
 - Simulators are not supported.
   - The only way of testing the app with hot reloading is to select `Run in web browser` in DevTools or by running the dev command with the `--web` flag (baked into the `dev` script in this template).
 Expo Web is typically hosted at http://localhost:19006.
+- Cannot directly publish from sandbox; a CI pipeline is necessary.
+[Read up on setting up CI for Expo](https://docs.expo.dev/guides/setting-up-continuous-integration/).